-Route 7, Jackson County

-Job No. J4S3167

-Public Hearing Held March 27, 2019

-Online Hearing Held March 27-April 10, 2019
+Route 7, Jackson County Job No. J4S3167 Public Hearing Held March 27, 2019 Online Hearing Held March 27-April 10, 2019 of the location and design as presented at the public hearing.

 The proposed improvement will install signals; construct turn lanes, sidewalks, and ADA improvements.
 The project will have normal access right of way.
 Route 7 will remain open to traffic or detour during construction.
 The project is 0.14 miles in length.